 If that is you, it is very likely that you can’t stand yourself.
 Because every time you bitch around, talk negative or complain, you’re the one listening!

-Additionally we have something I call the “inner ear”.
-That is the ear which listens to your thoughts and your feelings.
+Additionally, we have something I call the “inner ear”.
+That is the ear that listens to your thoughts and your feelings.
 It’s constantly listening, picking up everything that goes through your mind including related or invoked feelings and emotions.

 You talkin’ to me?
 I believe everybody who asks that question should answer “yes”.
 Because you are listening, whether you like it or not.